Find an Electrician Trade School Near You

 Electrician Program Options

-Certificate and diploma programs tend to be short and career-focused, with the curriculum focused on teaching concepts and hands-on skills directly related to the electrical trade.
+Certificate and diploma programs tend to be short and career-focused, with the curriculum focused on teaching concepts and hands-on skills related to the electrical trade.
 Most certificate and diploma programs can be completed in under a year.
 You might choose this option if your goal is simply to prepare for an apprenticeship as quickly as possible.

 - Many employers and organizations that hire and sponsor apprentices look more favorably upon students who've attended nearby electrician schools.